 At the heart of the two puppies at once challenge is how strongly pups bond to each other when they grow up together.
 Even if they’re not littermates, puppies that spend all day together while the family is off at work or school have each other for companionship.
 The humans in the family often become unwitting wait staff for two highly demanding customers.

-This month Dr. Todd shares tips for what you’ll need to consider before you bring home two puppies at once:
+So, here are Dr. Todd’s considerations before you bring home two puppies at once:

 Tip #3: Socialize the pups separately.
 Puppies are most impressionable before the age of six months.
-Ideally puppies should meet new people and new dogs daily.
-If you have two young dogs, it’s important that they get introduced to the world separately.
+Ideally, puppies should meet new people and new dogs daily.
+If you have two young dogs, it’s important that they get introduced to the world individually.
 If not, the shyer pup may become overly dependent on the bolder pup.

 Tip #4: House training becomes twice the challenge.
-You have to watch one puppy like a hawk to efficiently house train, now you’ll have to come up with a plan for two.
+You have to watch one puppy like a hawk to efficiently house train, with two you’ll have to come up with double the plan.
 It can be a real challenge to discover who is having accidents in the house.
 Crate training is an important part of house training.
-Remember though…. if one puppy wakes up and needs to go out at 3:00 am, be prepared to take both pups out— puppies have really, really good hearing!
+Remember though…if one puppy wakes up and needs to go out at 3:00 am, be prepared to take both pups out.
+Puppies have really, really good hearing!

-Tip #5: Plan for the expense of vet care for both dogs.
-Puppies need properly timed vaccinations, de-worming, physical examinations, and flea & tick prevention to stay healthy.
+Tip #5: Plan for twice the expense of vet care.
+Puppies need properly timed vaccinations, de-worming, physical examinations, and flea and tick prevention to stay healthy.
 You’ll also need to plan spay or neuter surgery the first year.
 Playful puppies also have their share of accidents.
 Be sure you consider the cost of providing proper care for two puppies.

 No matter how many furry family members you ultimately decide to live with, we’re here to support you!